-Stage at diagnosis only partly explains wide international variation in lung cancer survivalFebruary 12th, 2013 in Cancer /
+Stage at diagnosis only partly explains wide international variation in lung cancer survivalFebruary 12, 2013 in Medicine & Health / Cancer

 Stage at diagnosis only partly explains the wide variation in lung cancer survival rates among different developed countries, indicates a large study of nearly 60,000 patients, published online in Thorax.